tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Ask students, "What steps should be taken if all values in a Series are null?"
 (Answer: The Series should be dropped.)

 * Nulls can throw a wrench in an analytic pipeline.
 The `isnull` function will identify which Series has nulls.
 If there are nulls, they can be removed or filled.
 The `dropna` and `fillna` functions provide this functionality, respectively.
-Note that it's important to understand which fields can have nulls and which one's cannot.
+Note that it's important to understand which fields can have nulls and which ones cannot.

   ```python
   csv_data.isnull()